 There's nothing more satisfying than nabbing a high-quality and effective skincare product that also comes in at a fraction of the price of similar products.
-And yes, despite the fact we definitely hoard plenty of skin care that undoubtedly makes our wallets cringe in disapproval, we're equally appreciative of the all-star drugstore picks our budgets love us for.
+And yes, despite the fact we definitely hoard plenty of skincare that undoubtedly makes our wallets cringe in disapproval, we're equally appreciative of the all-star drugstore picks that our budgets love us for.
 However, all that love and appreciation aside, strategically speaking, it's good to be on guard when selecting which products we're opting for at the drugstore and which ones we delegate for a splurge-worthy investment.

 “Look for Retinyl Palmitate (vitamin A) which is formed by retinol and palmitic acid," Frank suggests as an alternative option.
-"This combination is an antioxidant and good for the skin as well as cell turnover.
+"This combination is antioxidant and good for the skin as well as cell turnover.
 Retinyl Palmitate is usually higher in concentration because the skin first has to convert it to retinol then retinoic acid in order for the skin to use it therefore this form is usually a higher concentration."

 As a sound and general rule of thumb, make sure the source of retinol is one of the first on the product's ingredient list.
 In most expensive formulations, this will be the case.

 Additionally, in order to preserve their potency, high-quality retinol formulas should always be stored in opaque versus clear packaging, should be kept out of excessive light or sun, and should always be shut or screwed tight.
 Never leave a tub or jar out in the open after application.